The OA vs Archive 81: Which Cancelled Netflix Mystery Deserved More?

 The OA (2016–2019)

 Brit Marling's ambitious, philosophical series about a blind woman who returns after seven years missing — now able to see — and tells a story of alternate dimensions, near-death experiences, and a hidden power called the movements.
 Two seasons, 16 episodes.
-Planned as five seasons.
+Planned as a multi-season series with more story to tell.

 Cancellation: August 2019.
 The fan campaign included #SaveTheOA trending worldwide, a Times Square billboard funded by fans, and a hunger strike outside Netflix HQ.
 None of it worked.